Year in Review 2022

 Year in Review 2016

-The year GFI was founded, we launched two alt protein startups and accelerated alternative protein innovation in the public and private sectors.
-Read more about our work in 2016.
+In 2016, the year GFI was founded, we launched two alternative protein startups and accelerated innovation in the public and private sectors.